Today's Articles

 *On this date, in 1891, Provident Hospital and Training School opened.
 This was the first Black controlled hospital in America, opening on the south side of Chicago.

 The interest in reopening Provident Hospital remained a priority for many.
 Community groups and others tried to raise funding and political support to reopen the hospital.
 These efforts were not successful.
 Yet, the venerable interest of Cook County Hospital in Provident Hospital led the Cook County Board of Commissioners to buy the hospital in 1991.
-This matched up with the County's Bureau of Health Services' plan to improve medical service to residents living on the south side of Chicago.
+This matches the County's Bureau of Health Services' plan to improve medical services for residents living on the south side of Chicago.
 After a sizable investment in upgrading the physical plant, the Bureau reopened Provident Hospital in August 1993.

 The Hospital's traditional medical education role was reestablished in 1994 through an educational relationship with Loyola University's Stritch School of Medicine.
 While no longer considered a Black-run hospital, Provident continues to serve the community's health needs, including various health outreach efforts.